 During a vitrectomy, the fluid inside the eye (vitreous) is drained and replaced.
 This gives surgeons better access to the retina to repair retinal detachment or address other retinal problems.
 It can also relieve pressure and allow the retina to reattach itself.
 Once repairs are made, the vitreous fluid is replaced with air, gas, or liquid to hold the retina in its proper position.

 Traditional surgical interventions for retinal detachment can require a month-long healing period.
 With this innovative technique, our patients can safely return to their daily activities within 24 to 48 hours.

-During the pneumatic retinopexy procedure, Dr. Lalin injects an expanding bubble of air or gas into the vitreous.
-You will then be positioned in a manner that allows the expanding air or gas to push the detached area against the back of the eye.
+During the pneumatic retinopexy procedure, Dr. Lalin injects an expanding air bubble or gas bubble into the vitreous.
+You will then be positioned in a manner that allows the expanding air or gas bubble to push the detached area against the back of the eye.
 This approach causes the retina to flatten.
 The bubble of air or gas is eventually absorbed by the body.

-Following the pneumatic retinopexy procedure, patients typically undergo photocoagulation or cryotherapy is seal the retina in place.
+Following the pneumatic retinopexy procedure, patients typically undergo photocoagulation or cryotherapy to seal the retina in place.

 During cryotherapy, we apply an extremely cold probe against the wall of the eye, in the area directly adjacent to the detached retina or retinal tear.
 The probe freezes the area and creates scar tissue.
 The scar tissue then acts like glue or adhesive that seals the retina in place and closes retinal tears.
 Dr. Lalin may need to apply the probe to several areas to seal the hole or reattach the retina.
 In the weeks following the procedure, the bonds securing the retina will naturally strengthen.